colognia/profile-card-component-main/README.md

 - editor: visual studio code

 ### What I learned
 Learned more about aligning and absolute/relative positioning.
+Making the background bubbles responsive did not work, for the mobile view it does not match the sample design.

 ### Continued development

 Learn more about positioning, especially centering within different elements (grid, flex, block...).
+Want to understand why the background bubbles are not responsive.

 ### Useful resources